Herb Garden and Honeybees

 Located on the 3rd floor of the hotel rests a 2,100 square foot herb garden introduced in 1991, that also became one of Vancouver's first green roofs.
 Reflecting The Fairmont Waterfront's eco hotel philosophy, the garden plays home to over sixty varieties of herbs, vegetables, fruits and edible blossoms, as well as over 10 different species of local birds.
 The Chef uses the bounty from the garden daily in Herons West Coast Kitchen + Bar menus, and to create culinary masterpieces in the kitchen.
 Find out more about our Vancouver eco hotel initiatives.

 September marks the end of summer, and also The Fairmont Waterfront's annual Honey Harvest!
-The Honey Harvest brings in over 600 pounds of honey from our nearly 500,000 resident honeybees.
+The 2012 Honey Harvest brought in over 4,700 pounds (2,131 kg) of honey from our nearly 500,000 resident honeybees and offsite hives.
 The bees forage over 26 square miles and bring back honey from over 60 different species of plants, collecting The Fairmont Waterfront’s largest volumes of honey from two sources, blackberry blossoms and American bamboo blossoms.
 Our busy bees will visit over 1 million flowers to produce one pound of honey.

 Our bees winter at the Honeybee Centre in Cloverdale, B.C. and reside in the Fairmont Waterfront harbor garden from May to September each year.
 "Bee" sure to join us all year long in Herons West Coast Kitchen + Bar as Executive Chef Dana Hauser creates honey infused dishes seasonally.